For More Information About ICPE-Monroe County

 Read more...

 Yes.
-Since 2011, about $1.41 billion in tax dollars have been sent to private schools to help subsidize tuition for children.
+Since 2011 to 2023, about $1.72 billion in tax dollars have been sent to private schools to help subsidize tuition for children.
 These tax dollars, since 2008, come from sales, use, and income taxes.
 The bulk of public education is paid for by these tax buckets (not property tax).

 Why do our tax dollars pay for students to attend private schools?
 Back in 2011, legislators created vouchers.
 The idea was sold in the Indiana Statehouse as a way to save low-income children from “failing” schools (“failing schools” is a label created by the state…marketing is slick).
 But that group of low-income kids was just a gateway.
 A toehold.